apache/datafusion/docs/source/user-guide/sql/ddl.md

 # DDL

-DDL stands for "Data Definition Lanaguage" and relates to creating and modifying catalog objects such as Tables.
+DDL stands for "Data Definition Language" and relates to creating and modifying catalog objects such as Tables.

 ## CREATE DATABASE